History of Ticketmaster in Timeline

 In 2017, TicketWeb, Ticketmaster's self-service ticketing platform, acquired Strobe Labs.

-In 2017, Ticketmaster announced it would open the TicketExchange platform to allow the sale and validation of tickets on third-party websites, including StubHub.
+In 2017, Ticketmaster announced the expansion of its TicketExchange platform to facilitate the sale and validation of tickets on third-party platforms like StubHub.
+The company also formed partnerships with sports organizations including the United States Tennis Association, Tennis Canada, and the PGA Tour.

-In 2017, allegations surfaced that a former CrowdSurge top executive hired by Ticketmaster had hacked into his former employer's database.
+In 2017, allegations surfaced that a former CrowdSurge executive, hired by Ticketmaster, had hacked into his former employer's database.

-As of April 2018, the United States Department of Justice was reviewing complaints by AEG that claimed Ticketmaster had engaged in anti-competitive practices, but had not yet released comments on its investigation.
+In April 2018, the United States Department of Justice began reviewing complaints by AEG that claimed Ticketmaster had engaged in anti-competitive practices.

-In June 2018, Ticketmaster notified 40,000 U.K. customers that it had identified a hack caused by malicious software on a third-party customer support product it contracted.
-Customers who bought tickets between February and June 2018 may have had data compromised.
+In June 2018, Ticketmaster notified 40,000 U.K. customers about a hack caused by malicious software on a third-party customer support product.
+The company reported that customers who purchased tickets between February and June 2018 may have had their data compromised.

-In September 2018, the Toronto Star reported that Ticketmaster was not enforcing ticket limit rules on its resale platform, TradeDesk.
-Ticketmaster denied the allegations and said it would examine its resale policies.
+In September 2018, the Toronto Star reported that Ticketmaster was not enforcing ticket limit rules on its resale platform, TradeDesk, leading to a class action lawsuit.

 2018: Ticketmaster Acquires UPGRADED

-In 2018, Ticketmaster acquired UPGRADED, a company focused on converting physical tickets into digital ones using blockchain.
+In 2018, Ticketmaster acquired UPGRADED, a company specializing in converting physical tickets into digital ones using blockchain technology.

-In June 2019, Canada's Competition Bureau fined Ticketmaster $4.5 million for overcharging advertised costs by more than 20%, and sometimes as much as 65%.
+In June 2019, Canada's Competition Bureau fined Ticketmaster $4.5 million (US$3.44 million) after discovering that Ticketmaster increased advertised costs by over 20%, and sometimes as much as 65%.
+Ticketmaster also signed a consent agreement to ensure advertising policies comply with Canadian law.

-In July 2019, a report by Billboard revealed a strategy by Live Nation, Ticketmaster's parent company, to secretly bypass placing certain tickets for sale on the primary market and instead, place them directly on resale sites.
+In July 2019, a report by Billboard revealed a strategy by Live Nation to secretly bypass placing certain tickets for sale on the primary market and instead, place them directly on resale sites.

 2019: Partnership with All Elite Wrestling (AEW)

-In 2019, Ticketmaster started working with the wrestling promotion All Elite Wrestling (AEW).
+In 2019, Ticketmaster begins working with wrestling promotions All Elite Wrestling (AEW).

-In November 2020, Ticketmaster announced it would check the COVID-19 vaccination status of ticket buyers before issuing passes when live events return in 2021.
+In November 2020, Ticketmaster announced it will check the COVID-19 vaccination status of ticket buyers before issuing passes when live events return in 2021.

 2020: Ticketmaster Acquires Tixcraft

-In 2020, Ticketmaster acquired Taiwan's Tixcraft (拓元售票) to enter the Asian market.
+In 2020, Ticketmaster acquired Taiwan's Tixcraft (拓元售票), entering the Asian market.

-In 2020, Ticketmaster's consent decree from the Live Nation merger was extended for an additional five years, lasting through 2025, due to violations.
+In 2020, Ticketmaster's consent decree from the Live Nation merger was extended an additional five years.

-In 2020, the DOJ planned to bring court proceedings against Live Nation for six violations, resulting in a settlement extending provisions to 2025.
+In 2020, the DOJ planned to bring court proceedings against Live Nation for six violations, which was settled with the extension of provisions to 2025.

 2020: Ticketmaster Fined for Consent Decree Violation